Endevr-Team/Endevr/README.md

 How Moralis simplifies working with smart contract process.
 It is a tool that sped up development by a lot.

 ## What's next for Endevr
 Expand to more general projects that require funding such as research and others.
+Some aspects of Endvr are still unconnected (frontend and NFT generation).
+We simply did not have the time for this, but is something we highly aspire to achieve.